Amtrak to restore Washington-Boston service

 Amtrak said on Tuesday that engineering teams had finished work on signals and track damaged by waters from a creek that overflowed near Trenton, New Jersey.

-That work, which required crews to wait for floodwaters to recede, was the last holdup for resuming traffic on its heavily travelled Northeast Corridor between Washington, New York and Boston.
+That work, which required crews to wait for floodwaters to recede, was the last holdup for resuming traffic on its heavily traveled Northeast Corridor between Washington, New York and Boston.

 Amtrak shut down service over the weekend ahead of Irene, as did airlines and other transportation networks, which are now slowly returning to normal.

-The railroad said its premium Acela Express service between Washington, New York and Boston, important for business travellers, would operate a full schedule on Wednesday.
+The railroad said its premium Acela Express service between Washington, New York and Boston, important for business travelers, would operate a full schedule on Wednesday.

 Also, most regional trains extending south to Richmond, Virginia, would be in service.